BoTreeConsultingTeam/requests-trap/README.txt

     vi.   when done, give read-only access to your repo to the user 'firefield' vii.
 Email the instructions for accessing the app on Heroku to jobs@firefield.com viii.
-In that email, include the time spent on the project any anything else you want to share.
+In that email, include the time spent on the project any anything else you want to share. ix.
+Note that this isn't work for hire.
+You retain ownership of all the code you write.

   Once we receive a submission, will will get back to you as quickly as possible.
 Thanks for participating.